ckeditor/ckeditor5/docs/installation/integrations/drupal.md

 {@img assets/img/drupal_general_settings.png 810 Drupal dashboard.}

-Next, use the information obtained in [CKEditr&nbsp;5 Dashboard](https://dashboard.ckeditor.com/) and fill in the following field in Drupal module's **General Setting**.
+Next, use the information obtained in [CKEditr&nbsp;5 Dashboard](https://dashboard.ckeditor.com/) and fill in the following fields in Drupal module's **General Settings**.

-{@img assets/img/drupal_authorization.png 1188 Drupal dashboard.}
+{@img assets/img/drupal_authorization.png 786 Drupal dashboard.}

 You can find more details of this process in the [Adding credential to Drupal](https://www.drupal.org/docs/contributed-modules/ckeditor-5-premium-features/how-to-install-and-set-up-the-module#s-adding-credentials-to-drupal) guide on Drupal website.